real food. real life.

 -omit cocoa if not a chocolate fan

-Here's the recipe for last night's delicious vegetarian-version of chicken noodle soup.
+Here's the recipe for last night's delicious veggie-version of chicken noodle soup.
 No chicken.
 Just extra veg. :)

 Total Time: 30 minutes